tafinucane/DDCFormatter/README.md

 # DDCFormatter
-SwiftUI tool to generate Double Disc Court mini tournaments The formats are based on Conrad Damons king-of-the-court discussion: http://www.doubledisccourt.com/koc/koc8.html the seeding is random the ranking is based on wins, +/-, total points
+SwiftUI tool to generate Double Disc Court mini tournaments.

+The formats are based on Conrad Damons king-of-the-court discussion: http://www.doubledisccourt.com/koc/koc8.html

+The seeding is random.

+The ranking is based on, in order of preference: wins, +/-, total points.